JetBrains/Qodana/topics/golang.md

 ## Before you start
 {id="golang-before-you-start"}

+<link-summary>Learn the steps that you should take before running %product%.</link-summary>

 ### Install project dependencies

+<link-summary>Learn how you can install Go project dependencies before running %product%.</link-summary>

 <p>For a basic %language% project that has no external dependencies, no preliminary steps are required.</p>